 Name o of Business:

 Address s of Business:

-Type of f Business: CorporationPartnershi pSole ProprietorshipOther
+Type of f Business:CorporationPartnership Sole ProprietorshipOther

 Busines ss Activity:

 I am certified as a Section 3 Business.
-I have at tached a Section 3 Business Certification.
+I have atta ached a Section 3 Business Certification.

 OR

-I will subcontract 25% of the contract amount to have attached Section 3 Business Certifications to
+I will subcontract 25% of the contract amount to on have attached Section 3 Business Certifications for

 OR

-I anticipate hiring new employees under this contract, if awarded.
-I understand that if any new hires are required under this contract, I will need to comply with Section 3 hiring requirements.
+I anticipate hiring new employees under th any new hires are required under this contract, I w requirements.

 I attest that the above information is true and correct.

 Signatu ire Print Name

 Title Date